ecly/console_chess/README.md

 #ConsoleChess
-A console based chess game with eventual distributed functionality.
+A console based chess game written in Java.